Jahia/.github/.github/ISSUE_TEMPLATE/custom_product/tech-day.md

 ### Java
 - [ ] 🔝 Java dependencies are explicitly declared in the module's pom.xml
 - [ ] 🔝 Spring is not used in the module
-- [ ] 🔝 No warnings or errors are present when building the module locally or on GitHub Actions
-- [ ] 🟠 No code smell on [Sonarqube](https://sonarqube.jahia.com/projects) for the module
-- [ ] 🙏 Remove unreachable code
 ### Security
 - [ ] 🔝 Review the [security vulnerabilities](https://dependency-track-prod.jahia.com/) affecting this codebase and discuss with the Security lead before taking action (Create a [SECURITY](https://support.jahia.com/browse/SECURITY) ticket, Close as false-positive, etc.)
 ### QA / Automated Tests